David Montgomery Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- In his five career matchups against them, Montgomery has averaged 74.4 rushing yards against the Vikings, 2.9 more than his over/under in Sunday's game.
+- Montgomery's 74.4 rushing yards per game over his five career matchups against the Vikings are 6.9 more yards than his over/under in Sunday's game.

 - Montgomery has had a rushing touchdown in two matchups versus the Vikings, and had multiple TDs in one of those games.

-- Montgomery will go up against a Vikings squad that allows 133.3 rushing yards per game and is the NFL's 27th-ranked rush defense.
+- The Vikings give up 133.3 yards per game on the ground, the NFL's 27th-ranked rush defense.

-- The Bears are up against the NFL's 19th-ranked D when it comes to rushing TDs allowed (15 this season).
+- This season the Vikings have conceded 15 rushing TDs.
+They are ranked 19th in the NFL in that category.

 Recent Performances

-- Against the Giants last week, Montgomery rushed 22 times for 64 yards and scored two touchdowns.
+- Last week against the Giants, Montgomery racked up 64 yards on 22 carries while scoring two touchdowns.

-- In his last three games, Montgomery has piled up 169 yards (56.3 per game) on 61 attempts with three touchdowns.
+- During his last three games, Montgomery has rushed for 169 yards on 61 carries (56.3 ypg), with three touchdowns.

 Montgomery's Chicago Teammates